fbpx

 When most people talk about American history, they are referring to the history of the United States.
 But America is bigger than just our country or even our continent!
 Before the founding of the United States of America, people generally referred to the western hemisphere as “the Americas,” comprised of both the northern and southern continents.
 We are part of a vast assemblage of countries and cultures that occupy these two continents!
 But how often do we take the time to learn about the history and culture of these other American countries?

-In Fall of 2022, I am teaching a semester long high school history course called The History of Latin America.
-This 13 week course will acquaint your students with our neighbors to the south, giving them a much richer appreciation for Latin America’s history, geography, culture, and politics.
+In the Fall of 2022, I teach a semester-long high school history course called The History of Latin America.
+This 13-week course will acquaint your students with our neighbors to the south, giving them a much richer appreciation for Latin America’s history, geography, culture, and politics.
 The class covers Mexico, Central America, the Caribbean, and South America.
 It also explores the long and turbulent relationship of the United States to this part of the world.
 This would also be good to pair with Mrs. Schmitt’s Spanish courses if you want to make it into a unit study!

 How is the history of Latin America relevant to students in the United States?
 Latin America boasts cities larger than any in the United States (Sao Paolo, Brazil and Mexico City, both consistently ranked among the biggest cities in the world).
 Hispanic and Latino Americans are the largest minority group in the United States, and Spanish is the second most prevalent language in the U.S. after English.
 Latin America accounts for 12.8% of our exports and almost 30% of our imports (source).
 The United States maintains 76 military bases in Latin America and has engaged in 55 military engagements in the region!
 Clearly this region is of immense importance in our own history and culture.